bocoup/html5-building-blocks/Home.md

 ## Technologies

 #### [[HTML|Hyper-Text-Markup-Language]]
 HTML (Hyper Text Markup Language), is the base layer of the web.
-HTML is a markup language that you use to mark up web pages un tags.
+HTML is a markup language that you use to mark up web pages with tags.

 #### [[CSS|Cascading-Style-Sheets]]
 CSS (Cascading Style Sheets) is the way that we style our markup.